metal3d/docker-auto-dnsmasq/README.md

 Everything should now be back to the normal.

-# Different than docker-listen ?
+# Better/Worse than docker-listen ?

 I already used docker-listen years ago.
 That works, yes.